-Business address: Villa Medicis, Viale della Trinità dei Monti, 1, 00187 Rome, Italy

-Ms. Muriel Mayette-Holtz: In September 2015, Muriel Mayette-Holtz was appointed director of the French Academy in Rome at the Villa Medicis, the first woman to manage the institute.
-Actress and stage director Muriel Mayette-Holtz was Managing Director of the Comédie-Française from 2006 to 2014.
-Having studied under Michel Bouquet, Claude Régy and Bernard Dort, she was visiting professor at the Conservatoire National Supérieur d'Art Dramatique between 2000 and 2006.
+Business address: Villa Medicis, Viale della Trinità dei Monti, 1, 00187 Rome, Italy of the Comédie-Française from 2006 to 2014.
+Having studied under Michel Bouquet, Claude Régy and Bernard Dort, she was visiting professor at the Conservatoire National Supérieur d'Art Dramatique (CNSAD) between 2000 and 2006.
 Muriel Mayette-Holtz joined the Comédie-Française in 1985 after training with CNSAD and was named 477th member in 1988.
 She has played numerous parts under directors including Antoine Vitez, Jacques Lassalle, Matthias Langhoff, Alain Françon, Catherine Hiegel, Claude Stratz, Otomar Krejca and Bob Wilson.
 She has also directed around forty theatrical productions.
-She is an Honorary Member of the Comédie-Françaie, Officer of the French Order of Arts and Letters, Knight of the Order of Merit and Knight of the Legion of Honor.
+She is currently an honorary member of the Comédie-Française and is an Officer of the French Order of Arts and Letters, Knight of the Order of Merit and Knight of the Legion of Honor.